Ben-G/Website/content/post/24-Flux-iOS.md

 }
 {{< /highlight >}}

 Once again, testing stores would merit it's own blog post, so I won't dive into the details of this particular test.
 However, the testing philosophy should be clear.
-We send actions to the store and validate the response in form of state changes or calls to mocked instances.
+We send actions to the store and validate the response in form of state changes or calls to injected mocks.

 (You might wonder why we're calling the `_handleActions` method on the store instead of dispatching an action using the dispatcher.
 Originally our dispatcher used asynchronous dispatch when delivering actions, which would have meant our tests needed to be asynchronous as well.
 Therefore we called the handler on the store directly.
 The implementation of the dispatcher has since changed, so we could be using the dispatcher in our tests going forward.)